 Much of his work involves an international element, and he has particular experience in dealing (in conjunction with the firm's specialist French law team) with matters arising in estates with assets in England and France.
 Gareth is also a fluent French speaker.

-He is praised by The Legal 500 (2016) for his willingness to “work hard to keep costs down where possible” and as someone who is "always ready to go that extra mile".
+He is described in The Legal 500 (2017) as "clever as well as practical", "very knowledgeable" and "great with clients".
+In 2016, he was praised by The Legal 500 (2016) for his willingness to “work hard to keep costs down where possible” and as someone who is "always ready to go that extra mile".
 In 2014, The Legal 500 commented that he "is very experienced and attuned to the needs of his clients".
 He was also recommended in The Legal 500 (2012) which notes that he "holds his nerve when the going gets tough".

 - Will - being instructed by the four defendant siblings in the reported case of Brennan v Prior and Ors EWHC 2867 (Ch) in which he successfully defended a challenge to the validity of their brother's will, brought by the deceased's daughter on grounds of undue influence, lack of testamentary capacity, lack of knowledge and approval, lack of due execution, fraud and forgery